sambunting/nuxt-docs/docs/listr2/content/en/general-usage/showing-output.md

 ## Accessing `process.stdout` to Render a Stream <badge>v2.1.0+</badge>

 Since `process.stdout` method is controlled by `log-update` to create a refreshing interface, for anything else that might need to output data and can use `Writeable` streams, `task.stdout()` will create a new punch-hole to redirect all the write requests to `task.output`.
-This is especially beneficial for external libraries like `enquirer`, which is already integrated or something like `ink`.
+This is especially beneficial for external libraries like `enquirer`, which is already integrated, or something like `ink`.

 <alert type="warning">

-This unfortunately relies on cleaning all ANSI escape characters, since currently I do not find a good way to sandbox them inside `log-update` which utilizes the cursor position by itself.
-So use this with caution, because it will only render the last chunk in a stream as well as cleaning up all the ANSI escape characters except for styles.
+This, unfortunately, relies on cleaning all ANSI escape characters, since currently, I do not find a good way to sandbox them inside `log-update` which utilizes the cursor position by itself.
+So use this with caution, because it will only render the last chunk in a stream as well as clean up all the ANSI escape characters except for styles.

 </alert>